riege/cargoxml-jaxb/README.md

 Publishing the generated JAR file from directory ```build/libs``` is required to provide the generated JAXB classes for 3rd partties.

-## Publishing to MavenLocal (for developers)
+### Publishing to MavenLocal (for developers)
-Project supports pubishing to local, which might be useful to generate a maven `pom` file containing the dependency to `jakarta.xml.bind-api`dependency
+Project supports pubishing to local, which might be useful to generate a maven `pom` file containing dependencies as required:

     ./gradlew -Pschemadir=$HOME/cargoxml-schema clean publishToMavenLocal

 ### Versioning

-Recommendation is to use a version pattern for releases which matches the versioning of the underlying Cargo-XML Toolkit, e.g.
+Recommendation is to use a version pattern for releases which matches the versioning of the underlying Cargo-XML Toolkit in the major release number, e.g. using version `8.0` to release a version which is based upon IATA Cargo-XML Toolkit 8.

-    version = '8.0'

-in build.gradle to release a version which is based upon IATA Cargo-XML Toolkit 8.
+Minor and Patch releases should follow the [semantic versioning pattern](https://semver.org/) with using version tags in git.

+It is possible to overwrite the latest git version tag by providing the version directly to git, e.g.

+    ./gradlew -Pversion=8.2-SNAPSHOT -Pschemadir=$HOME/cargoxml-schema clean publishToMavenLocal

 ### Publish on GitHub
 Easiest way of publishing is usage of publishing via [GitHub releases](../../releases) on GitHub website and uploading the generated JAR file from directory ```build/libs```.

+Publishing is a **manual process** because building the jar requires local access to the schema directory.
+Recommendation is create the version tag in `git` first, then publish on https://github.com/.

 ### Publishing on MavenCentral